-The trafficking of extracellular dsRNA from parent to progeny has spatial specificity, as evidenced by more silencing within the proximal germline (Figure 1), temporal specificity, as evidenced by the need for dsRNA beyond the fourth larval stage26-27 (Figure 1), and substrate specificity, as evidenced by the differential requirements for 50-bp dsRNA with 5' OH versus a mix of longer dsRNAs with 5' triphosphates (Figure 2).
-One possible explanation for these constraints could be that proteins mediating dsRNA transport differ in their availability during development and in their affinities for different substrates.
-For example, SID-1, which was not detected in the developing larval germline but was detected in the adult germline (Figure 3), has an extracellular domain that binds dsRNA and could prefer dsRNA molecules with 5' phosphates.
-Although the selectivity uncovered here could apply to all dsRNA delivered into the extracellular space of C. elegans from any source, the chemistry of the delivered dsRNA could be modified by as yet unidentified enzymes in vivo to overcome these requirements.
+The trafficking of extracellular dsRNA from parent to progeny has spatial specificity, as evidenced by more silencing within the proximal germline (Fig. 2), temporal specificity, as evidenced by the need for dsRNA beyond the fourth larval stage (Fig. 1), and substrate specificity, as evidenced by the differential requirements for 50-bp dsRNA with 5' OH versus a mix of longer dsRNAs with 5' triphosphates (Fig. 3).
+One possible explanation for these constraints could be that proteins mediating dsRNA transport or subsequent silencing differ in their availability during development and in their affinities for different substrates.
+For example, SID-1, which was not detected in the developing larval germline but was detected in the adult germline (Fig. 4), has an extracellular domain that binds dsRNA and could prefer dsRNA molecules with 5' phosphates and/or long dsRNA.
+Although the selectivity uncovered here could apply to all dsRNA delivered into the extracellular space of C. elegans from any source (see Extended Data Table 1 for constraints on intergenerational dsRNA transport), the chemistry of the delivered dsRNA could be modified by yet unidentified enzymes in vivo to overcome these requirements.
 Tracking labeled dsRNA with diverse chemistries from parental circulation to progeny could allow correlation of differences observed in progeny silencing to differences in intergenerational trafficking.

-The germline is a major site of dsRNA import in C. elegans as evidenced by the expression of SID-1 in the germline (Figure 3), heritable misregulation of germline genes in sid-1(-) animals (Figures 3 and 4), and accumulation of fluorescently-labeled dsRNA from the extracellular space in the germline26-27.
+The germline is a major site of dsRNA import in C. elegans as evidenced by three key observations: the expression of SID-1 in the germline (Fig. 4), heritable misregulation of germline genes in sid-1(-) animals (Fig. 5 and Fig. 6), and accumulation of fluorescently-labeled dsRNA from the extracellular space in the germline.
 As a result, sid-1(-) animals could have a defect in the germline that is detectable only under conditions that promote dsRNA transport (e.g., oxidative damage).
 Multiple physiological defects in the germline and soma of sid-1(-) animals have been reported but have not been widely reproduced, have only been characterized within single generations, or have not been attributed to any specific sid-1-dependent gene(s).
-These include defects in animals with some misfolded proteins in the endoplasmic reticulum, in animals exiting the dauer stage77-78, in animals exposed to pathogenic P. aeruginosa79-81, in animals exposed to odor, in intestinal cells that develop in the presence of a multi-copy transgene, and in animals that overexpress $\alpha$ -synuclein.
-RNA-seq experiments in this study suggest that genetic background-dependent changes can obscure genuine sid-1-dependent changes (Figure S7), raising caution in the interpretation of putative sid-1-dependent defects.
-Comparing multiple sid-1 mutants generated using genome editing with animals in which the mutated sequence has been reverted to wild-type sequence in the same genetic background could provide a firmer basis for the identification of sid-1-dependent processes.
+These include defects in animals with some misfolded proteins in the endoplasmic reticulum, in animals exiting the dauer stage, in animals exposed to pathogenic P. aeruginosa, in animals exposed to odor, in intestinal cells that develop in the presence of a multi-copy transgene, and in animals that overexpress α-synuclein.
+RNA-seq experiments in this study and comparisons to those of previous studies suggest that genetic background-dependent changes can obscure genuine sid-1-dependent changes (see Extended Data Fig. 7 and Technical comments in Methods), raising caution in the interpretation of putative sid-1-dependent defects.
+Comparing multiple sid-1 mutants generated using genome editing with animals in which the mutated sequence has been reverted to wild-type sequence in the same genetic background could provide a firmer basis for the identification of additional sid-1-dependent processes.